Friday, June 13, 2025

 Lifestyle Factors Contributing to Hair Loss

-Your daily habits and choices can directly influence the alopecia origins behind thinning hair.
-Making small changes in how you care for your body and hair may help.
-This can reduce risks tied to preventable causes of hair loss.
+Your daily habits and choices can directly influence the origins of alopecia, which is behind thinning hair.
+Making small changes in how you care for your body and hair may help reduce risks tied to preventable causes of hair loss.

 Poor Nutrition

-A diet low in vitamins A, C, D, and E weakens hair follicles.
-Iron deficiency or zinc shortages slow regrowth.
-Eating balanced meals with lean proteins and leafy greens can help.
+A low Vitamin A, C, D, and E diet weakens the hair follicle, and iron deficiency or zinc shortages slow regrowth.
+Balanced meals like lean proteins and leafy greens will help.

 Smoking Habits